pyaethu-aung/personal-blog/content/posts/2024110701/index.md

     ![alt text](images/screenshots/008.png "Home list item with hero image")

 You can download the final project resulting from the steps above via [this link](/files/personal-blog.zip).

+I’ll share how to deploy Hugo on GitHub Pages in my next post.